 The Board updates the citations to the Code of Federal Regulations to the most recent version available.
-As of the date of this opinion, the most recent version of the Code of Federal Regulations available to the Board is the July 1, 2002 version.
-Thus, the Board has updated all citations to the 2002 version, adding references to later amendments using their appropriate Federal Register citation, where necessary.
+As of the date of this opinion, the most recent version of the Code of Federal Regulations available to the Board is the July 1, 2001 version.
+Thus, we have updated all citations to the 2001 version, adding references to later amendments using their appropriate Federal Register citation, where necessary.

 The Board substituted "or" for "/" in most instances where this appeared in the federal base text, using "and" where more appropriate.
 The Board further used this opportunity to make a number of corrections to punctuation, grammar, spelling, and cross-reference format throughout the opened text.
-The Board changed "who" to "that" and "he" or "she" to "it," where the person to which the regulation referred was not necessarily a natural person, or to "he or she," where a natural person was evident; changed "which" to "that" for restrictive relative clauses; substituted "must" for "shall"; capitalized the section headings and corrected their format where necessary; and corrected punctuation within sentences.
+We changed "who" to "that" and "he" or "she" to "it," where the person to which the regulation referred was not necessarily a natural person, or to "he or she," where a natural person was evident; changed "which" to "that" for restrictive relative clauses; substituted "must" for "shall"; capitalized the section headings and corrected their format where necessary; and corrected punctuation within sentences.